TroelsMortensen/DomainCentricArchitectureCourse/Session 10 - CQRS/Session 10.md

 ## Preparation before class

+You need to know what a [partial class is](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).

-Optionally see 4 minute video with quick overview of the basic idea: [Short intro video](https://www.youtube.com/watch?v=cqNGAo-9pUE)
+Optionally see 4 minute video with quick overview of the basic idea of CQRS: [Short intro video](https://www.youtube.com/watch?v=cqNGAo-9pUE)

 ## Material